Yoga ah! Blog

 "Our training school has met the stringent requirements set by Yoga Alliance Professionals, demonstrating that our courses are of the highest standard and that our graduates may register with Yoga Alliance Professionals to use their relevant membership level designation, as a sign of quality training.

-Module 1 - 60 Hours - 5 Days - 40 contact hours - 20 non contact hours - Overview of the Rocket system
+Module 1 Rocket Training 60 Hours - 5 Days - 40 contact hours - 20 non contact hours - Overview of the Rocket system, learn to instruct Bottle Rocket, develop home practice of all Rocket sequences, learn the Larry Schultz Philosophy

-Module 2 Rocket Booster - 60 Hours - 5 days - 40 contact hours - 20 non contact hours - Focuses on Rocket 2
+Module 1 and 2 Rocket Booster - 60 Hours - 5 days - 40 contact hours - 20 non contact hours - Focuses on Rocket 2, if you have been instructing Rocket you will have an oppurtunity to instruct and refine your Rocket 2 script.

 Daily lead practice